iloathereality/blog/content/01-why-null-sucks.md

 title = "Why null sucks, even if it's checked" date = 2021-08-20 updated = 2021-08-25
+description = "We all know that `null` is a \"billion-dollar mistake\", that it creates a lot of easy ways to make terrible mistakes.
+But it's only so bad when it's not checked by anyone and the compiler doesn't force you to check it, right?
+Well, the title might be a spoiler, but let's find out..."

 [taxonomies]
 tags = ["kotlin", "csharp", "haskell", "rust", "go"]